Drew Horseman (Ph.D. student)

 Introduction:

-Both of my parents grew up in military backgrounds, my mother's father a WWII and Korean War veteran while my father served time in the Navy and Army Reserves.
-My little sister and I grew up in the same house on the south side of Lexington, Kentucky.
-I graduated from Lafayette Senior High School and chose to attend Rose-Hulman Institute of Technology in Terre Haute, Indiana for my undergraduate degree.
+My name is Thomas Horseman, but I commonly go by Drew.
+I grew up in Lexington, Kentucky and graduated from Lafayette Senior High School.
+I decided to attend Rose-Hulman Institute of Technology in Terre Haute, Indiana where I obtained a B.S. in Chemical Engineering.
 I have always been interested in research so I put a lot of effort into finding funding for projects at my undergraduate institution and looking for summer research opportunities during my time as an undergraduate.
-I graduated with a B.S. in Chemical Engineering and chose to pursue a Ph.D. in Chemical and Biomolecular Engineering at Vanderbilt because of its strong engineering programs and my interests in separation technologies for water purification.
+I chose to pursue a Ph.D. in Chemical and Biomolecular Engineering at Vanderbilt University under the guidance of Dr. Shihong Lin because of my interest in material science and its use in enhancing separation technologies for water purification.

-Both of my parents grew up in military backgrounds, my mother's father a WWII and Korean War veteran while my father served time in the Navy and Army Reserves.
-My little sister and I grew up in the same house on the south side of Lexington, Kentucky.
-I graduated from Lafayette Senior High School and chose to attend Rose-Hulman Institute of Technology in Terre Haute, Indiana for my undergraduate degree.
+My name is Thomas Horseman, but I commonly go by Drew.
+I grew up in Lexington, Kentucky and graduated from Lafayette Senior High School.
+I decided to attend Rose-Hulman Institute of Technology in Terre Haute, Indiana where I obtained a B.S. in Chemical Engineering.
 I have always been interested in research so I put a lot of effort into finding funding for projects at my undergraduate institution and looking for summer research opportunities during my time as an undergraduate.
-I graduated with a B.S. in Chemical Engineering and chose to pursue a Ph.D. in Chemical and Biomolecular Engineering at Vanderbilt because of its strong engineering programs and my interests in separation technologies for water purification.
+I chose to pursue a Ph.D. in Chemical and Biomolecular Engineering at Vanderbilt University under the guidance of Dr. Shihong Lin because of my interest in material science and its use in enhancing separation technologies for water purification.

 Research: